escalonn/2203-python-trainer-code/PythonReview.md

 ### Exceptions
 - Occur when code does NOT execute "according to plan"
     - raising an exception
-- excpetions are just objects that contain information about what went wrong
+- exceptions are just objects that contain information about what went wrong
 - In built exceptions you should be aware of
     - Exception
         - The parent class of all Errors in Python